nih-cfde/training-and-engagement/docs/DCC-Tutorials/MIME_types.md

 #### xdg-utils

-Another option is to use [xdg-utils](https://www.freedesktop.org/wiki/Software/xdg-utils/) package which also offers options for modifying and adding new MIME types.
+Another option is to use the [xdg-utils](https://www.freedesktop.org/wiki/Software/xdg-utils/) package which also offers options for modifying and adding new MIME types.

 === "Installation"